GSA/digitalcorps.gsa.gov/_fellows/2022/michelle-polyak.md

 university: Johns Hopkins University
 region: east
 bio_short: Designer passionate about connecting communities with resources to grow and thrive.
-fun_fact: Lorem ipsum dolor sit amet, consectetur adipiscing elit, sed do eiusmod tempor incididunt ut labore et dolore magna aliqua.
-Ut quis nostrud laboris. nisi ut aliquip ex ea commodo consequat.
+why: "A throughline in my career has been working in organizations that are mission-oriented.
+While in graduate school, I learned more about careers within the federal government and I became excited about the prospect of modernizing products and services that serve the American public."
+fun_fact: Michelle loves to dance!
+She grew up dancing in many forms—ballet, jazz, tap and hip-hop— starting from the age of three.
+Music and dance continue to bring her joy!
 tags: ['east', '2022','Design']
 track: ['Design']
 ---

-A throughline in my career has been working in organizations that are mission-oriented.
-While in graduate school, I learned more about careers within the federal government.
-I became excited about the prospect of modernizing products and services that serve the American public.
-Finally, I value intentionality and community; the cohort fellow model was carefully designed to connect diverse individuals united by a common purpose.
+Michelle earned a M.A. in Design Leadership from the Maryland Institute College of Arts and a M.B.A. from Johns Hopkins Carey Business School.
+She is an Oberlin College graduate with a B.A. in Art History.
+She is passionate about connecting communities with resources to grow and thrive.
+Michelle utilizes design thinking methodologies to learn from and advocate for clients when developing experiences, products and services.
+She believes that all people should have the opportunity to make informed and effective healthcare decisions.

+Michelle is an effective leader who empowers team members to succeed through collaboration, compassion and mentorship.
+Previously, she worked in arts and media, where she consulted with national foundations and built internal infrastructure for small businesses.
+She also worked at the intersection of business and design to solve complex problems through research rooted in co-creation and listening.
+Recent projects include increasing telehealth usage for senior adults, improving recycling containers for city residents, and leading the Baltimore chapter of Design for America, a network of innovators using design thinking skills for local social impact.